Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models: Lévy-type signature models

 Applying Theorem~\ref{fromStoX}, we are now ready to provide a pricing formula for sig-payoffs.

 \begin{corollary} Let

 be a sig-payoff with maturity $T>0$.
 If $N\geq m(nd+1)$, then, its price can be expressed by

 where $U_I(\boldsymbol{\ell})$ is as in Theorem~\ref{fromStoX}.
 This in particular implies that \eqref{price} is a polynomial of degree at most $m$ in $(\ell^W_{{1,\dots,M}},\ell^\nu_{{1,\dots,M}})\in \Rset^{2M}$. \end{corollary} \begin{proof} The results follows from Theorem~\ref{fromStoX}. \end{proof} \begin{remark} Observe that, thanks to Proposition~\ref{expsiglevy}, the expectations $\Ex_{\mathbb{Q}}[\langle \epsilon_{U_I(\boldsymbol{\ell})},\mathbb{X}_T\rangle]$, for $|I|\leq m$, can be computed analytically.
 Hence, after their computation, the calibration of the model to option prices corresponding to sig-payoffs reduces to a polynomial optimization problem in $(\ell^W_{{1,\dots,M}},\ell^\nu_{{1,\dots,M}})\in \Rset^{2M}$.
-For usual calibration to call and put options variance reduction techniques based on \eqref{price} can be exploited.
+For usual calibration to call and put options the above described Monte-Carlo approach can be combined with variance reduction techniques based on \eqref{price}.
 For more details about these topics in the continuous setting see e.g.~\cite{LNP:20} and \cite{CGS:22}. \end{remark}